pblackburn

 Comments Off on Physical Literacy

-As the holidays loom and the gifting frenzy begins, we beg all parents, particularly those of children under the age of 10, please do not fall into the trap of believing children of this age need personal smart technology.
-Personal smart technology (smartphones, tablets) is not beneficial to growing brains and is more harmful [...]
+We beg all parents, particularly those with children under the age of 10, to please not fall into the trap of believing children of this age need personal smart technology.
+Personal smart technology (smartphones, tablets) is not beneficial to growing brains and is more harmful than anything else.
+Let me repeat: Personal smart technology [...]

 What do squats have to do with learning?